 2) Language & Culture Lessons

-These lessons go deep into the grammar, breaking down how the language works and providing you with the building blocks to construct your own sentences (very essential for such a unique language like Japanese).
-Again, you can use rocket record to practice out loud the examples that are given.
+These lessons delve deeply into grammar, breaking down how the language works step-by-step and providing you with the building blocks to construct your own sentences (which is essential for a unique language like Japanese).
+There are audio examples and plenty of Japanese cultural elements included, such as foods, greetings, and holidays, to keep you fully immersed.

 3) Writing Lessons

-• Quiz: Multiple choice questions to test what you’ve learnt.
+- Quiz: Multiple choice questions to test what you’ve learned.

 There’s also some extra testing tools for characters that might not have been covered in the lesson.
 These are:

-• Sort it!
-Kana: Hear the Japanese and sort the characters into the correct order.
+- Composing (Kana): You first listen to the phrase in Japanese and then sort the characters into the correct order.

 5) Survival Kit Lessons